Self-evaluation motives: Self-Enhancement

 The self-enhancement motive is the motive to improve the positivity of one's self-concept, and to protect the self from negative information (we search for positivity and avoid negativity).
-This motive influences people's self-evaluations.
+This motive influences people's self-evaluations by promoting selective information processing.

 For instance, people process information important to the self in a selective manner, focusing on information that has favourable implications to the self and discarding information with unfavourable implications.
 People also choose to compare themselves socially to others so as to be placed in a favourable position.
 By doing this, people seek to boost the (self-evaluated) positivity of themselves or to decrease its negativity, hence increasing their levels of self-esteem with the aim of having others see them as more socially desirable.

+The self-enhancement motive is related to social comparison theory as it often leads individuals to engage in social comparisons that favour their self-image.
+Upward Comparisons (to someone superior) can motivate improvement, while downward comparisons (to someone inferior) can enhance self esteem.

+Research shows that self-enhancement can lead to increased psychological resilience, though excessive self-enhancement may result in narcissistic traits or distorted self-views. individuals high in this motive often favour tasks with a high likelihood of success and process positive feedback more deeply while dismissing or discounting negative evaluations, particularly when the feedback pertains to traits perceived as fixed or unchangeable.
+This can contribute to a feedback loop where distorted self-views are perpetuated, potentially hindering personal growth and honest self-appraisal.

 Self-Assessment

 The self-assessment motive is based on the assumption that people want to have an accurate and objective evaluation of the self.
 To achieve this goal, they work so as to reduce any uncertainty about their abilities or personality traits.
 Feedback is sought to increase the accuracy and objectivity of previously formed self-conceptions.
 This is regardless of whether the new information confirms or challenges the previously existing self-conceptions.

+This motive is especially pronounced in individuals who value personal growth and self-knowledge and it plays a key role in academic and professional development settings.

 Self-Verification

-The self-verification motive asserts that what motivates people to engage in the self-evaluation process is the desire to verify their pre-existing self-conceptions, maintaining consistency between their previously formed self-conceptions and any new information that could be important to the self (feedback) By doing this, people get the sense of control and predictability in the social world.
+The self-verification motive asserts that what motivates people to engage in the self-evaluation process is the desire to verify their pre-existing self-conceptions, maintaining consistency between their previously formed self-conceptions and any new information that could be important to the self (feedback).
+By doing this, people get the sense of control and predictability in the social world.

+For example, individuals with a negative self-view may prefer others who confirm their negative self-image rather than challenge it, as confirmation (even of negative traits) reinforces stability in identity.